KTStephano/peaches-bot.docs/tutorials/tutorial01.markdown

 ![final](/peaches-bot.docs/assets/t01/final.png)

-# Step 4: Switch to ephemeral response
+# Step 4: Switch to private response

-With the personalized greeting in place, we can do another source edit and change `respond` to `respondEphemeral`.
+With the personalized greeting in place, we can do another source edit and change `respond` to `respondPrivate`.
 This tells the bot that it should reply with a private message in the channel to the user.
 These replies can't be edited once sent, and only the receiver can dismiss them.
 This is the result:

 ![ephemeral](/peaches-bot.docs/assets/t01/ephemeral.png)